• Skip to primary navigation

 Jump to Recipe Print Recipe

-Cookie festivities are in full swing around here… and boy have I got an exciting, brand new gluten-free cookie recipe for you!
+Cookie festivities are in full swing, and I’ve got a brand new gluten-free cookie recipe for you to sink your teeth into.

-Today, I’m making gluten-free maple white chocolate cookies.
-I’ve been accused of obsessing over dark and milk chocolate, so if you’re a white chocolate lover, this recipe is for YOU!
+Today, I’m making soft-baked gluten-free maple white chocolate chip cookies.
+I’ve been accused of obsessing over dark and milk chocolate, so if you’re a white chocolate lover, this recipe is for you!

-To make these gluten-free maple white chocolate cookies, you’ll need some basic cookie-making ingredients (sugar, egg, vanilla extract, etc.), along with these three special ingredients:
+To make these gluten-free maple white chocolate chip cookies, you’ll need the following ingredients:

 Picture of Bob's Red Mill 1-to-1 Gluten-Free Blend surrounded by cookie ingredients

-In a separate large bowl, combine your Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend, salt, baking soda and ground cinnamon.
+In a separate large bowl, combine the flour, salt, baking soda, and ground cinnamon.
 Whisk to combine, then gradually add the flour mixture to the butter mixture, stirring in between each addition.

 Like most cookie recipes, it’s important to chill the dough before baking.
-I chilled this dough for about 30 minutes in the fridge.
-You could chill it longer if you want to make the dough ahead of time and bake them right before you’re about to eat them (so you get that fresh-baked taste).
+I chilled this dough for about 30 minutes in the fridge, but you could chill it longer.
+You could even make the dough the day before you need it, then bake the cookies right before you’re ready to serve them so they’re freshly baked and warm.

-When you’re ready to bake them, preheat your oven to 350º F and line a baking sheet with parchment paper.
+When you’re ready to bake the cookies, preheat your oven to 350º F and line a baking sheet with parchment paper.
 Portion out the dough into 2-3 tablespoons balls.
-You should be able to make about 18 balls of dough in total.
+I like to use my medium-sized cookie scooper.
+You should be able to make about 18 balls of dough.

 Gluten-free maple white chocolate cookies dough balls on a baking sheet before baking

 Bake for 8-10 minutes or until the edges of the cookies are set and light brown.
-Do not overbake, especially if you like a softer, chewier cookie (like me!).
+Do not overbake, especially if you like a softer, chewier cookie.

 Gluten-Free maple white chocolate cookies baked and fresh out of the oven on a baking sheet

-Allow cookies to cool for a few minutes on the baking sheet before removing from the pan to cool completely on a wire rack.
+Allow the cookies to cool for a few minutes on the baking sheet before removing them from the pan to cool completely on a wire rack.

 Gluten-free maple white chocolate chip cookies stacked with bob's red mill flour in background